Some of you already know what insurance backlinks are, but let me quickly educate those who don’t.

-Due to the nature of how Google functions, links to your site and your website content are the two most important factors to appearing in search results.
+Due to the nature of how Google functions, links to your site, your insurance website design, and its content are the three most important factors to appearing in search results.

 In fact, data shows that the top 10 results in Google have anywhere from about 50 to nearly 300 backlinks (referring domains).

 If you are a customer, then Leadsurance is already helping you create SEO optimized content for your website.

 So, now you just need to make sure that you have some important insurance backlinks to your site in order to show up in search results.

 Taking the time to implement the steps I share today to build insurance backlinks will be one of the most important things you can do for your website.